microsoft/dotnet/README.md

 There are additional templates available for `dotnet new`.
 For more information, see [Available templates for dotnet new](https://github.com/dotnet/templating/wiki/Available-templates-for-dotnet-new)

 ## .NET Foundation
+The .NET Foundation is an independent organization, incorporated on March 31, 2014, by Microsoft, to improve open-source software development and collaboration around the .NET Framework.
+It was launched at the annual Build 2014 conference held by Microsoft.
 Many .NET open source projects are part of the
 [.NET Foundation](http://www.dotnetfoundation.org/projects).
 Microsoft has contributed many projects, including ASP.NET Core and
 .NET Core.
 You may want to consider [joining the .NET Foundation](https://dotnetfoundation.org/get-involved).